dsp-jetpack/JetPack/doc/deployment_guide.md

 cloud_repo_dir=/root/JetPack
 rhel_iso=/root/rhel76.iso

-# Overcloud deployment timeout value - default is 120mns, but can be tweaked here if required.
+# Overcloud deployment timeout value - default is 180mns, but can be tweaked here if required.
-overcloud_deploy_timeout=120
+overcloud_deploy_timeout=180

 # Default driver is DRAC.
 use_ipmi_driver=false

-# Default introspection method is out-of-band.
+# Default introspection method is in-band.
 # Note that out-of-band introspection is only supported by the DRAC driver.
 If
 # use_ipmi_driver is set to "true" above then in-band introspection will be
 # used regardless of the value below.